Wire Art – Bonsai Tree Sculptures by Jim Beghtol

 His imaginative creations range in style from magnificent uprights evergreens to graceful willows; from windswept bonsai to colorful Japanese maples.

-“The history of bonsai (pronounced bon-sigh) is cloaked in the mist of the past but it is now widely accepted that it was the Chinese who first created the miniature landscapes and trees that we now know as bonsai.
+“The history of bonsai (pronounced bon-sigh) is cloaked in the mist of the past.
+It is now widely accepted that it was the Chinese who first created the miniature landscapes and trees that we now know as bonsai.

-In Japanese, bonsai means “tray plants”, but since originating in Asia so many centuries ago – it has developed into a unique new art form, not just indoor plants.
+In Japanese, bonsai means “tray plants”.
+Since originating in Asia so many centuries ago – it has developed into a unique new art form.
 Called penjing by the Chinese, bonsai was believed to have had its start in the Han Dynasty…”

 “…One of the earliest Chinese legends contends that that an emperor during the Han Dynasty had created a landscape in the palace courtyard complete with miniature hills, valleys, rivers, lakes and trees that depicted his entire empire.
 Legend has it that he wanted to gaze upon his entire empire from his window each morning.

-But the emperor became so jealous of his miniature landscapes that anyone else found in possession of such even a small miniature landscape was seen as a threat to his empire and instantly put to death.”
+But the emperor became so jealous of his miniature landscapes.
+If anyone else found in possession of such even a small miniature landscape was seen as a threat to his empire and instantly put to death.”

 Which why bonsai quickly became tray landscapes hidden away indoors!
-Naturally you won’t have to worry about this type of threat when you get buy one of Jim’s wire bonsai masterpieces – although we do readily admit, they are to die for!
+You won’t have to worry about this type of threat when you get buy one of Jim’s wire bonsai masterpieces.
+Although we do readily admit, they are to die for!

 We invite you come by the gallery, to see his wonderful artwork for yourself > Mountain Made Art Gallery